 Common Name: Tough-Leaf Iris

-Iris tenax is a Perennial up to 0.30 metres tall.
+Iris tenax is a perennial plant that can grow up to 0.30 metres tall.

 Many plants in this genus are thought to be poisonous if ingested, so caution is advised[